Download the recent EqualOcean report about the new venue.

 The first steps in swaddling clothes

-As mentioned above, the new venue took its rise in early November 2018 when it was first proposed by Chairman Xi.
-Seven month later it formally started operating.
+As mentioned above, the new venue took its rise in early November 2018 when Chairman Xi first proposed it.
+Seven months later, it formally started operating.
 We dissected the process of the SSE STAR Market's development to several steps.

 1. Another top-down initiative?
 Sure.
 'Being brought in by the national leader' is a tried method for getting viral in China.
 For one, Belt&Road Initiative gradually makes China play the first fiddle in the region over the last five years.

 2. China Securities Regulatory Commission previously presented itself as a pretty tight player that isn't willing to take unnatural risks.
 This time, the state body combats its clumsiness by initiating the internal restructuring.
-Worth being mentioned that CSRC has obtained a huge amount of relevant experience while operating the SME board (2004) and ChiNext (2009) -- two submarkets within the Shenzhen Stock Exchange.
+It is worth mentioning that CSRC has obtained an enormous amount of relevant experience while operating the SME board (2004) and ChiNext (2009) -- two submarkets within the Shenzhen Stock Exchange.

 5. The CSRC issued the "Implementing Opinions for the Establishment of the Science and Technology Innovation Board on the Shanghai Stock Exchange and the Piloting of a Registration System".
 The public draft announcement was used to check the water before crossing the river.
 Although the timing of such undertaking is questionable (it mainly fell on the winter holidays accompanying Spring festival), the regulator collected needful data from the potential tech board stakeholders.